sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 * fitness.py: Evaluation fuction of the genetic algorithm (we fit 2 variables to return -the objetives)
 * gsvm.py: Genetic algorithm function with the genetic operators.
 We call the fitness function.
 * qsvm.py: We create a simulated quantum support vector machine by using sklearn.
-* encoding.py: In this file we create the encoding of the quantum gates and the parameters θ.
+* encoding.py: In this file we create the encoding of the quantum gates and the parameters *θ*.
 * encoding2.py: This file is used to visualize the solution after the evolution.
 * Sample_Usecase.ipynb: Notebook used to launch the quantum feature maps' evolution, and save the best individuals which appear along the evolution in an excel file, so it can be decoded into a quantum circuit.
 * sample_iot_data.csv: Dataset free available on Kaggle.
 Used as an example [3].